bluekeyes/patch2pr/README.md

 Options:

   -base-branch=branch    The branch to target with the pull request.
 If unset,
                          use the repository's default branch.

   -draft                 Create a draft pull request.

   -force                 Update the head branch even if it exists and is not a
                          fast-forward.

+  -fork                  Submit the pull request from a fork instead of pushing
+                         directly to the repository.
+With no other flags, use a fork in the current account with the same name as the target repository, creating the fork if it does not exist.

+  -fork-repository=repo  Submit the pull request from the named fork instead of
+                         pushing directly to the repository, creating the fork if it does not exist.
+Implies the -fork flag.

   -head-branch=branch    The branch to create or update with the new commit.
 If
                          unset, use 'patch2pr'.

   -json                  Output information about the new commit and pull request
                          in JSON format.

   -message=message       Message for the commit.
 Overrides the patch header.

   -no-pull-request       Do not create a pull request after creating a commit.

   -patch-base=base       Base commit to apply the patch to.
 Can be a SHA1, a
                          branch, or a tag.
 Branches and tags must start with 'refs/heads/' or 'refs/tags/' respectively.
 If unset,
                          use the repository's default branch.

   -pull-body=body        The body for the pull request.
 If unset, use the body of
                          the commit message.

   -pull-title=title      The title for the pull request.
 If unset, use the title
                          of the commit message.

   -repository=repo       Repository to apply the patch to in 'owner/name' format.
                          Required.

   -token=token           GitHub API token with 'repo' scope for authentication.
                          If unset, use the value of the GITHUB_TOKEN environment variable.

   -url=url               GitHub API URL.
 If unset, use https://api.github.com.
 ```

 ## Usage: Library